Cabinet approves major reforms to improve performance

 ISLAMABAD: The federal cabinet has approved a set of radical changes in the government’s training and performance management systems, which include bringing in specialists and experts on par with the generalists in the civil service of Pakistan.

-Under one of the decisions taken, the PM would enter into a performance contract with each minister with specific goals and targets which would be monitored periodically.
-The performance goals of the officers working under the ministry would be aligned to and derived from these performance contracts.
+Under one of the decisions taken, the PM would enter into a performance contact with each minister with specific goals and targets which would be monitored periodically.
+The performance goals of the officers working under the ministry would be aligned to and derived from these performance contacts.

+These reforms, prepared by Dr Ishrat Husain led top civil service reform body, are claimed to be the first major attempt since 1973 to overcome the weaknesses and deficiencies in the existing system and end the distinction between superior and other services bringing them on equal footing in terms of induction, training, career progression, compensation etc.

-According to the copy of the schemes approved by the cabinet, the PM would enter into a performance contract with each minister with specific goals and targets which would be monitored periodically.
-The performance goals of the officers working under the Ministry would be aligned to and derived from these performance contracts.
+According to the copy of the schemes approved by the cabinet, the PM would enter into a performance contact with each minister with specific goals and targets which would be monitored periodically.
+The performance goals of the officers working under the Ministry would be aligned to and derived from these performance contacts.

 The approved paper added, “Performance evaluation would be driven by set of objectives/targets agreed between the officer and supervisor for the year.
 Key performance indicators that would be measurable and verifiable would be used to determine whether the agreed goals have been achieved or not.
 Each division can use the following categories only: 20% Outstanding, 60% Satisfactory and 20% below average.”